 It also ensures that your loved ones are not left guessing about your wishes.
 For example, you can specify if you want to be resuscitated, if you want full treatment or comfort measures.
-You can specify if you want to be on life support or have artificial nutrition, and under what circumstances.
+You can specify if you want to be on life support or have artificial nutrition and under what circumstances.

-It is your document and you can be as specific as you wish.
+It is your document, and you can be as specific as you wish.
 It also allows you to specify a health care agent, someone you trust, to make decisions for you.

-In my job as a social worker, I find that family members who are making decisions for a loved one who is incapacitated often feel guilty about the decisions they are making.
+As a social worker, I find that family members who are making decisions for a loved one who is incapacitated often feel guilty about the decisions they are making.
 They wonder if they are making the “right” decision.
 I tell family members that there is no right or wrong decision -- as long as you are following the wishes of your loved one.

 Take this time to have the conversations – don’t wait until you’re in a medical crisis to make your wishes known.